Gardens of Tasmania

 Tour price does not include

-- Airport/hotel transfers on arrival and departure
+- Airport/hotel transfer on arrival

 - Travel insurance (highly recommended; please contact Renaissance Tours or your travel agent for assistance)

-Hobart – Hotel Grand Chancellor****+
+Hobart – The Grand Chancellor****+

-NB Hotels of a similar standard may be substituted
+N.B.
+Hotels of a similar standard may be substituted.